 If we train with more data, like in the figure below that uses 1000 training points as opposed to 100, the KL term has less of an influence and we obtain a good fit - at least inside the range of the training data.
 This suggests that with these types of Bayesian neural networks we need a lot of data to justify fitting a complex function (or fewer parameters).

 Support Vector-like Regression

-We can also approximate a non linear support vector regressor (SVR) with Aboleth.
-This approximation represents the latent function as,
+We can also approximate a non linear support vector regressor (SVR) with Aboleth using the following objective,